CIRDLES/tripoli-manual/setup/03-QuickStart.md

 :align: center
 ```

 You can name your session, see a list of the analyses included in this session, and add notes.
-To save the entire session, including the data, data rejection, and data visualization choices for all analyses, go to Session → Save Session as...
+To save the entire session, including the data, data rejection, and data visualization choices for all analyses, go to Session $\rightarrow$ Save Session as...
 The resulting session file will have the .tripoli extension.

 # Recap

 Now you're ready to load more mass spectrometry data files, examine the results, and export your data interpretations.
 Tripoli is still under active development.
-If you find issues or bugs, go to the main Tripoli menu and find Help → Contribute an Issue on GitHub.
-If you have a question or want to start a discussion about new features to add, go to the main Tripoli menu and find Help → Visit Tripoli Discussions on GitHub.
+If you find issues or bugs, go to the main Tripoli menu and find Help $\rightarrow$ Contribute an Issue on GitHub.
+If you have a question or want to start a discussion about new features to add, go to the main Tripoli menu and find Help $\rightarrow$ Visit Tripoli Discussions on GitHub.
 Note that both require a GitHub username and password (these are very handy!).

 For more detailed information on starting Tripoli, loading data, and making plots, please see the next section of the manual, Using Tripoli.